nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Examples:
-*  `edit property 1 r/Urgent to sell cn/Alice` Edits the remark and client name of the 1st property to be `Urgent to sell` and `Alice` respectively.
+*  `edit property 1 r/Urgent to sell cc/96011846` Edits the remark and client's contact number of the 1st property to be `Urgent to sell` and `96011846` respectively.

 #### 3.3.2 Editing an appointment : `edit appointment`